 The SWRCB sets statewide policies and develops regulations for the implementation of water quality control programs mandated by state and federal statutes and regulations.
 The RWQCBs develop and implement Basin Plans designed to preserve and enhance water quality.
 The determination of whether water quality is impaired is based on the designated beneficial uses of individual water bodies, which are established in the Basin Plan.
-As mandated by Section 303(d) of the Federal Clean Water Act, the
+As mandated by Section 303(d) of the Federal Clean Water Act, the SWRCB maintains and updates a list of "impaired" water bodies that exceed state and federal water quality standards.
+To address these impairments, the RWQCBs identify the maximum amount of pollutants that may be discharged on a daily basis without impairing the designated beneficial uses, and are known as Total Maximum Daily Loads (TMDLs).
+In addition to development of the TMDLs the RWQCBs develop and implement the NPDES permits for discharges from wastewater treatment and water reclamation plants of treated wastewater effluent to surface water bodies.

-&lt;sup>2 Approximately 18% of the Lower San Gabriel and Los Angeles River region is located within the City of Los Angeles, therefore only 18% of the City of Los Angeles 2010 UWMP water demand values were accounted for.
+2 Approximately 18% of the Lower San Gabriel and Los Angeles River region is located within the City of Los Angeles, therefore only 18% of the City of Los Angeles 2010 UWMP water demand values were accounted for.